Flag of Azerbaijan: Republic of Azerbaijan (1991–present)

 In the late 1980s, during unrest in Soviet Azerbaijan, the tricolor Azerbaijan Democratic Republic flag was used in demonstrations calling for independence.
 On 17 November 1990, during the first session of the Supreme Assembly of the Nakhchivan Autonomous Republic, the 1918 ADR flag was adopted as the national flag of the autonomous state.
 This flag was later adopted with the decree, "On change the name and national flag of Azerbaijan SSR".
 The decree was issued on 29 November 1990 by the president of Azerbaijan SSR and ratified on 5 February 1991 by the Supreme Soviet of the Azerbaijan SSR.
 The first constitution since independence was adopted on 12 November 1995 after a national vote; one of the articles described the three-color flag of the republic.

 On 17 November 2007, the Azerbaijani president Ilham Aliyev issued a decree "On creation of the National Flag Square" in Baku.
 The square had a 162 metre tall flag pole weighing 220 tons.
 The flag flown on the pole was 35 metres wide and 70 metres long, and weighed 350 kilograms.
 A museum dedicated to the national flag was also built at the flagpole.
 On 1 September 2010, the flag was officially raised to open the museum; subsequently becoming the world's tallest unsupported flagpole, until being overtaken by Tajikistan's 165 metre Dushanbe Flagpole in 2011.
-The flagpole was dismantled in 2017 due the risks of the structure falling onto Baku Boulevard grounds.
+The flagpole was dismantled in 2017 due to the risks of the structure falling onto Baku Boulevard grounds.